Christ Church Default Header Image

 Welcome to the Larch Class Page

-I hope you have all had a lovely Easter and are feeling well rested for the final term of the year.
+I hope you have all had a lovely half term and a well-deserved rest for the build up to Easter.

 A reminder about online safety: